diegoami/DA_queueapp/README.md

     docker ps

-It may be necessary to remove postgres-data
+It may be necessary to remove the directory postgres-data

     sudo rm -rf ./postgres-data